Professor Dorothy Keefe, PSM MBBS, MSc, MA, MD, FRACP, FRCP(Lon)

 David Meredyth is the Head of the Cancer Control Strategy Branch at Cancer Australia.

-An experienced senior executive with a background in health policy, cancer control, and public administration, David has held leadership roles across the Australian Public Service, including more than 20 years at the Department of Health and Aged Care, working in health workforce education as well as cancer policy and programs.
+An experienced senior executive with a background in health policy, cancer control, and public administration, David has held leadership roles across the Australian Public Service, including more than 20 years at the Department of Health, Disability and Ageing, working in health workforce education as well as cancer policy and programs.

 At Cancer Australia, David is responsible for leading the agency’s cancer control strategy, including the development and implementation of national cancer control policies and programs.
 He oversees various initiatives particularly overseeing First Nations Cancer Outcomes measures.